 Talkspace is a very close second to BetterHelp for best overall online therapy, in our book.
 We slightly preferred their sign-up process and also their app.
 In fact, for people who know they will exclusively use the app and will never want to video chat via PC or laptop, Talkspace might provide just as good of an experience for you.

-Talkspace’s counselors are just as high-quality as BetterHelp’s, and the pricing can be comparable to BetterHelp if you’re willing to forego the more frequent live sessions.
+Talkspace's counselors have the same credentials and level of experience as BetterHelp’s, and the pricing can be comparable to BetterHelp if you're willing to forego the more frequent live sessions.
 If you are somebody who lives in apps, texts more often than you engage in live conversation, and seldom strays to a desktop or laptop device (which describes many of us), then Talkspace would likely serve you very well.

 You can learn more about the company, its services and price structure with our full Talkspace review.

-Hims and Hers just launched individual online therapy.
+Hims and Hers more recently launched individual online therapy.
 The two websites have gained a solid reputation in the telehealth industry, with virtual healthcare in sexual health, hair loss, skin care, and most recently in primary care across the U.S.

 Some people discover that group therapy is actually the pinnacle of therapeutic treatment.
 Often this is thanks to the profound realities that we humans tend to thrive with peer support and an awareness that we aren't isolated in our struggles.